Collecting evidence (discovery)

 Interrogatories and requests for production

 Interrogatories and requests for production are often used together.
 Interrogatories are questions that ask the person responding to provide written answers.
 Requests for production are asking that the person produce the specified documents for you.
-These requirements are discussed in Superior Court Rules CR 33 and CR 34.
-Additional information and example documents:
+These requirements are discussed in Civil Court Rules CR 33 and CR 34 for Superior Court.

 Requests for admission

 Requests for admission are a way to formally ask the other party to admit that certain facts are true.
 If the other party admits the fact, or fails to respond in time, those facts are deemed true for purposes of trial.
 This limits the number of things you need to prove at trial.
-Requests for admission requirements are discussed in Superior Court Rule CR 36.
+Requests for admission requirements are discussed in Civil Court Rule CR 36 for Superior Court.